Education Doesn't Work 2.0

 A depressing-to-some Tweet that’s part of a much larger genre:

 Click through to the tweet and you’ll see in the thread that learning to play an instrument, learning a second language, and playing sports have no cognitive or educational advantages either.
 (The professor behind the thread rightly notes that these things are good in and of themselves, which I’ve been sure to stress in the past myself.)
 Because of fundamental difficulties in researching education, correlation is constantly mistaken for cause - that is, students who are strong or weak in educational metrics will also non-randomly be associated with things we might want to study as causative, such as learning to play chess.
 When we get high-quality randomized research, we very often see results like the above, that the association is not causative and that the variable has no effect.
 I have been saying this for ten years, and it’s a dominant theme of my first book: in education research, if you just keep betting on the null, you’ll never go broke.
 Put more simply and sadly, nothing in education works.
+Student outcomes are remarkably sticky even in the face of considerable intervention.

 The brute reality is that most kids slot themselves into academic ability bands early in life and stay there throughout schooling.
 We have a certain natural level of performance, gravitate towards it early on, and are likely to remain in that band relative to peers until our education ends.
 There is some room for wiggle, and in large populations there are always outliers.
 But in thousands of years of education humanity has discovered no replicable and reliable means of taking kids from one educational percentile and raising them up into another.
 Mobility of individual students in quantitative academic metrics relative to their peers over time is far lower than popularly believed.
 The children identified as the smart kids early in elementary school will, with surprising regularity, maintain that position throughout schooling.
 Do some kids transcend (or fall from) their early positions?
 Sure.
 But the system as a whole is quite static.
 Most everybody stays in about the same place relative to peers over academic careers.
 The consequences of this are immense, as it is this relative position, not learning itself, which is rewarded economically and socially in our society.